Conquering the chilly workouts of winter

 Deborah Plitt is a trainer with the Illinois-based equipment company Life Fitness, which recently broke down the calorie burn of 30 minutes of winter activities, such as sledding (250 calories), ice skating (230 calories), shoveling snow (230 calories).

 "Of course there's a lot of wiggle room (in the calculations).
-It's based on an average woman of 145 pounds (65 kilos)," said Plitt.
+It's based on an average woman of 145 pounds," said Plitt.
 "And sledding and snow shoveling depends on whether the snow is wet or fluffy."

 Plitt said the point is to stay physically active, regardless of the weather, even if that means just taking the dog for a walk (125 calories).